Revalidation - What is it, and what does it mean for nurses?

 Revalidation is a new process being implemented to replace the current renewal requirements set out in PREP (Post Registration Education and Practice Standards).
 It's important first and foremost because it maintains your registration with the NMC (Nursing and Midwifery Council) and allows you to continue practicing.
 Its true value however, lies in the opportunity for the reflection it offers, for nurses to step back and review their skills, how they apply them, and also in how they are upholding the Nurses’ Code.
 In encouraging the sharing of skills and experiences, nurses can continue to strengthen relationships not only with each other but also the public and fellow professionals, and thereby cultivate the confidence of those they seek to help.

 The Nurses' Code is a guideline set out to ensure those in the profession act responsibly and maintain the expected professional standards, and this is whether they are caring directly for patients or acting in an educational, leadership or research role.
-The Code outlines the values and principles that the nursing and midwifery professions must uphold, the four main statements are:
+The Code outlines the en-GB and principles that the nursing and midwifery professions must uphold, the four main statements are:

 - Prioritise people - emphasise care and safety, uphold the dignity of patients and listen to their concerns

 - Practice effectively - care to the best of a nurse's abilities, work co-operatively, share knowledge and experience, keep appropriate records, and always look to improve

 - Preserve safety - put public and patient safety first, take appropriate action when required and act within capabilities, use your 'duty of candour'

 - Promote professionalism and trust - uphold professional standards at all times, remain committed to standards of practice and behaviour, and always act with integrity